jcruz/mock-btc-exchange/README.md

 Users can register and sign in using email and password.
 Our application uses [JSON Web Tokens](https://jwt.io/introduction/), a stateless authentication mechanism.

 #### Trading
-With a starting balance of $100,000 USD, users can buy/sell bitcoin at the current market value.
+With a starting balance of $100,000 USD, users can trade bitcoin at the current market value.
+Enter the amount you want to buy/sell.

 #### Real-time Market Price
 The exchange tracks the live price using [Gemini's API](https://docs.gemini.com/rest-api/).
-Real-time prices are consistently updated using JavaScript (not the outdated JQuery/Ajax) and no need to refresh the page!
+Prices updated in real time using [fetch](https://github.com/github/fetch) (JavaScript) -- no need to refresh the page!

 #### Track Portfolio
-User balances are saved in the database so your digit assets can be re-accessed with a simple sign in.
+User balances are saved in the database so your digital assets can be re-accessed with a simple sign in.

 ## Installation
 rails 5 and postgresql required.